jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (1) A blood specimen taken under section 72 or 73 must be dealt with in accordance with the relevant blood specimen collecting procedure.
 (2)
 (3) In the case of a blood specimen taken under section 72, an enforcement officer must, within 7 days after the date on which the specimen was taken, deliver or cause to be delivered (whether by courier or otherwise), or post by registered post or cause to be posted by registered post, the blood specimen to an approved laboratory for its analysis and custody in accordance with the relevant blood specimen collecting procedure.
-(4) In the case of a blood specimen taken under section 73, the medical practitioner or medical officer by whom the specimen was taken must,—
+(4) In the case of a blood specimen taken under section 73, the health practitioner or medical officer by whom the specimen was taken must,—
   (a) within 7 days after the date on which the specimen was taken, deliver or cause to be delivered (whether by courier or otherwise), or post or cause to be posted by registered post, the blood specimen to an approved laboratory for its analysis and custody in accordance with the relevant blood specimen collecting procedure; and
   (b) if, at the time the blood specimen is taken, there is more than 1 approved laboratory, give the Commissioner a written notification—
     (i) identifying the approved laboratory to whom the blood specimen was (or is being) delivered or posted; and